Skip to content

 The institutional collapse and the regenerative emergence are not separate stories.
 They are the same energy, observed from two positions.
 People are not leaving institutions because they lost faith in cooperation.
 They are leaving because they found cooperation somewhere else — smaller, faster, more honest.

-The 22% and the 28% and the 16% are measurements of departure.
-What matters now is where the departures lead.
+The roughly 17% and the 28% and the 16% are measurements of departure.
+What matters now is where the departures lead — and that depends on what gets built next.

 Next week, we go deeper than economics or institutions.
 We go into the body — where 93.2% of Americans carry the biological cost of the systems documented here, and where the most surprising regeneration is already underway.